*Ad – Press Trip. All opinions are my own.

 As I have said many a time, I count myself very lucky to live somewhere with so much to do.
 We go on countless days out whether they are paid for or free and have great fun exploring new places or returning to old favourites.
 One thing I will say though is that I have never really taken the time to learn about the history of the place I am living in.
-Of course apart from a few years ago, I have only really lived in the Dorchester area again for the past year and have been very much living in the moment.
-However, our county town has a remarkable history and this is being brought right to the forefront of the town’s attractions with the re-opening of Shire Hall, which was the old court house from years gone by now opened as a museum… “bringing 200 years of justice and injustice to life!”
-I was delighted when I was asked to attend and see what I thought of the newly opened Shire Hall.
-It claims to be a family friendly venue but as with anything not obviously family orientated I decided to head there alone for my first visit so I could scope out the suitability…
+Of course apart from a few years ago, I have been back in the Dorchester area again for the past two and a half years.
+Our county town has a remarkable history and this has been brought right to the forefront of the town’s attractions with the Shire Hall, which was the old court house from years gone but now opened as a museum… “bringing 200 years of justice and injustice to life!”
+I have previously visited Shire Hall and enjoyed the family friendly experience.
+I was invited to return again to review their Museum and Restaurant and also to hear all about the upcoming October Half-term and Christmas events for 2019.

 Firstly, for those like me who have no idea of the backstory of this building, a little history.